jhersh/list.her.sh/_posts/2014-10-10-cgfloat-and-arm64.md

 If you're writing an iOS app that targets multiple architectures, you'll want to use the proper `CGFloat` type for the current device's architecture.
 You'll also want to use the correct `float` or `double` versions of math functions like `floor` (double) or `floorf` (float).

-Thanks to some preprocessor magic and the `CGFLOAT_IS_DOUBLE` define, we can construct some functions that call the correct function and return a number of the correct type for the current architecture.
+Thanks to some preprocessor magic and the `CGFLOAT_IS_DOUBLE` define, we can construct some helpers that call the correct math function and return a number of the correct type for the current architecture.
 Behold, `SPLFloat.h`!

 **Update:** One alternative to the below is [`tgmath.h`](http://pubs.opengroup.org/onlinepubs/009695399/basedefs/tgmath.h.html), though it must be included before `math.h`.
 That can be challenging if you're using CocoaPods.